chat21/chat21-server/README.md

 **/clientadded** = new payload (a message) arrived on the path.

-Using this observer Chat21 implements the use of the "inbox" concept.
-Messages will never arrive directly with a client-to-client communication, but always through the observer who can take additional actions to improve privacy, security, persistence and other policies on messages.
+Using this observer Chat21 implements the "inbox" concept.
+Messages are not delivered directly with shared path between the two clients, but rather delivered through this _observer_ who can take additional actions to improve privacy, security, persistence and apply other policies on messages (i.e. blocking users).

 Moreover, a granular security can be applied with the "inbox" patterns, using RabbitMQ JWT Tokens, where a user can only read and write on his own, specific paths, never reading or writing directly on